-Reserve Bank of India (RBI) vide A. P. (DIR Series) Circular no. 2 dated July 19, 2007 has permitted clearing corporations and clearing members - permitted collaterals, their investments in government securities and corporate bonds as collaterals in the F&O segment.
+Reserve Bank of India (RBI) vide A. P. (DIR Series) Circular no. 2 dated July 19, 2007 has permitted clearing corporations and clearing members -

 - a. to open and maintain demat accounts with foreign depositories and to acquire, hold, pledge and transfer the foreign sovereign securities, offered as collateral by FIIs; - b. to remit the proceeds arising from corporate action, if any, on such foreign sovereign securities; and - c. to liquidate such foreign sovereign securities if the need arises.